robertovicario/Water-Level-Measuring-System/README.md

 ## Description

 Measure and monitor the water level in a container or reservoir.
 This project utilizes an Arduino Uno R3 microcontroller, a water sensor, and a set of LEDs to indicate the water level.
-The system operates by sensing the water level using the water sensor connected to the Arduino Uno R3.
-The Arduino processes the sensor data and controls the LEDs accordingly.
-The red LED indicates a low water level, the yellow LED indicates a medium water level, and the green LED indicates a high water level.

 ## Circuit